openeuropa/epoetry-client/README.md

 - `$callbackUrl`: the site's URL where the `NotificationServerFactory` is handling requests.
 - `$euLoginBasePath`: the EU Login public base URL.
 For both ePoetry production and acceptance, this should be set to `https://ecas.ec.europa.eu`.
 - `$jobAccount`: The ePoetry job account.
 This should be set to `j97brfy`.
-Please not this might change in the future, make sure you consult the following [documentation page](https://citnet.tech.ec.europa.eu/CITnet/confluence/pages/viewpage.action?pageId=973319436).
+Please note this might change in the future, make sure you consult the following [documentation page](https://citnet.tech.ec.europa.eu/CITnet/confluence/pages/viewpage.action?pageId=973319436).
 - `$requestFactory`: a PSR compatible HTTP request factory, check [this list](https://packagist.org/providers/psr/http-factory-implementation) for possible candidates.
 - `$httpClient`: a PSR compatible HTTP client, check [this list](https://packagist.org/providers/psr/http-client-implementation) for possible candidates.